learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 **Inserting the values:**

-Finally, to insert the values, enter the following at the `sqlite3>` prompt:
+Finally, to insert the values, enter the following:

 **`cats`:**